joshuakregg/project-phase-1/README.md

         * one that deletes the players from the page
     * one mouse hover event that displays the team and division of the player
     * one mouse move event that changes the background color of the page as the mouse moves around
+* it itterates over the data using a for each loop

     here is a video walkthrough of the project https://youtu.be/93hAMJxWzUY